bohendo/blog-content/philosophy/truth.md

 Like yin-yang: within each aspect of reality, there contains a simulation of the other.

-Within my subjective reality, there is a simulation of objective reality.
+Within my subjective reality, there is a simulation of objective reality: my worldview.
-Within objective reality, there exists some notion of our communal subjective reality.
+Within objective reality, there exists some notion of our communal subjective reality: the consensus.

 ### Worldview